google/honggfuzz/README.md

 **Description**

   * A general-purpose, easy-to-use fuzzer with interesting analysis options.
 See [README](README.md) wiki page for more details
-  * Supports hardware-based [feedback-driven fuzzing](docs/FeedbackDrivenFuzzing.md) (requires Linux and a supported CPU model)
+  * Supports hardware-based [feedback-driven fuzzing](docs/FeedbackDrivenFuzzing.md) (requires Linux and a supported CPU model), also for closed-source binaries (as opposed to e.g. afl-fuzz)
   * It works, at least, under GNU/Linux and FreeBSD (possibly under Mac OS X as well)
   * [Can fuzz long-lasting processes](docs/AttachingToPid.md) (e.g. network servers like Apache's httpd and ISC's bind)
   * It's been used to find a few interesting security problems in major software; examples: